DiPS-Digital-Peer-Initiative/mind-matters-24/reg_details.markdown

 - School ID cards must be worn on the day of the event.
 - Students can take part in more than one event if scheduling permits.

-For all the details please check the brochure: <a href="/_media/internal2025.pdf" class="learn-link">Get the brochure ></a>
+Check the Registration Fees Details: <a href="/_media/internal2025.pdf" class="learn-link">Get the Registration Fees Details ></a>

 ---

 ## External – School / College
 - **Enterprising students from other schools or colleges** are welcome to participate.
-- Eligible participants: Classes VIII, IX, X, XI, XII (for schools) and 1st and 2nd students (for colleges).
+- Eligible participants: Classes VIII, IX, X, XI, XII (for schools) and 1st and 2nd year students (for colleges).
 - Valid school or college ID cards are mandatory on the day of the event.
 - Participants may take part in multiple events, subject to schedule availability.

-For all the details please check the brochure: <a href="/_media/external_S.pdf" class="learn-link">Get the brochure ></a>
+Check the Registration Fees Details: <a href="/_media/external_S.pdf" class="learn-link">Get the Registration Fees Details ></a>

 ---